Australian Cruise Academy

 NO.

-2. Select FORWARD gear, full power and turn you steering to point the front of the boat up-river, turning the back down river to break the from right bow off the sand.
+2. Select FORWARD gear, full power and turn you steering to point the front of the boat up-river.
+This may turn the back down river to break the right bow off the sand.
 Keep power on.
 It may move slowly.
 GOOD!

-3. Now go reverse full power steering in both directions to walk the boat off the sand.
+3. Now go reverse full power (Slow if cavitation) steering in both directions to walk the boat off the sand.
 GOOD!

 YES - crack a coldie.